16rasika/Forage-Portfolio/README.md

 Tata Data Visualisation: Empowering Business with Effective Insights Job Simulation on Forage - January 2024
- * Completed a simulation involving creating data visualizations for Tata Consultancy Services
+ * Completed a simulation involving creating data visualizations for Tata Group Services
  * Prepared questions for a meeting with client senior leadership
  * Created visuals for data analysis to help executives with effective decision making
-•  Prepared data visualizations in Power BI for data analysis to help executives with effective decision making.
+*  Prepared data visualizations in Power BI for data analysis to help executives with effective decision making.

 ## PWC